USDA-SCINet/scinet-site/sn_collections/_events/2025-06-11-Snakemake.md

 * Lines 10 and 11 tell Slurm to put slurm reports in a subfolder of `slurmLogs` named after the name of the rule.
 The name of the log file is the name of the rule, followed by wildcards and the Slurm job number.
 * Line 14 is commented out, it would tell Slurm where to send notification emails.
 To use this line, remove the "#" and add your email address where the placeholder address is.

-To edit this document, you can open it with the Vim editor.
+To edit this document, you can open it with the Vim editor or any other editor of your choice (nano is another good option).

 {:.copy-code}
 ```bash
 vim workflow/config/config.yaml
 ```

+Once Vim starts, type "i" to turn on "insert" mode, which makes it easier to edit the file.
 After you uncomment the line of code, you can exit Vim by hitting "Esc" and then typing ":wq" and hitting "enter".

 The next section (lines 15-20) holds the default parameters.
 They are currently set for small jobs.
 As you add Snakemake to your own pipelines you can update these to your own requirements.